DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 Let's run the native app and appreciate the result:

-@todo: insert image
+{{< image src="unity-integration-fail.jpg" >}}

 As you can see, Unity doesn't display **anything**.
 However, looking at the console we can see it running.

 It looks like Unity needs some delay before we can show it.
 I haven't figure out why yet.
-Maybe they re-create a view asynchroneously, but I can't tell for now.
+Maybe the framework re-create a view asynchroneously.
+I can't tell for now.
 I will definitely update this blog post whenever I find the answer.

 In the meantime, you can fix this issue by adding a small delay on the main thread: